dnanexus/dnanexus-example-applets/docs/_posts/2017-02-08-do-you-need-app.md

 $ dx ssh job-xxxx
 ```

 The Cloud Workstation app takes a rather useful approach for exploratory development on the platform.
-Feel free to look at the app code for Cloud Workstation v1.0.3, which you can obtain with a `dx get app-F40jZqQ9fZF4ggVZ1qGYQz5z`.
+Feel free to look at the app code for Cloud Workstation v1.0.3, which you can obtain with `dx get app-F40jZqQ9fZF4ggVZ1qGYQz5z`.